crate/cratedb-guide/docs/feature/search/vector/index.md

 :::{rubric} Overview
 :::
-CrateDB can be used as a [vector database] (VDBMS) for storing and retrieving vector embeddings based on the FLOAT_VECTOR data type and its accompanying KNN_MATCH and VECTOR_SIMILARITY functions, effectively conducting HNSW semantic similarity searches on them, also known as vector search.
+CrateDB can be used as a [vector database] (VDBMS) for storing and retrieving vector embeddings.

+CrateDB's FLOAT_VECTOR data type implements a vector store and the k-nearest neighbour (kNN) search algorithm to find vectors that are similar to a query vector.
+This works by using its accompanying KNN_MATCH and VECTOR_SIMILARITY functions, effectively conducting HNSW semantic similarity searches on them, also known as vector search.

 :::{rubric} About
 :::